ryanq47/QuickScripts/android-adb/README.md

 ### adb_restart.sh - Linux Only
 Restart the local adb server.

+## adb_speedtest.py

+Runs a speedtest on the target.
+Defaults to 10 MB random file upload/download.

+Arguments:
+ - `--Filesize`: Size (in MB) of file to upload/download

 ### adb_take_screenshot_loop.py
 Takes a screenshot every ~5 seconds on the device, and opens in the default application.
 Saves the images in  data/adb_take_screenshot_loop/dev_ip:dev_port/